Bicycle Accidents in Boulder, CO

 • Cyclists must follow the same laws on the road as motor vehicles, like stopping at red lights and yielding the right of way when required.

-• Cyclists are allowed to ride on roads and should use bike lanes where available, but they may also take the lane if it's unsafe to ride on the side.
+• Cyclists are allowed to ride on roads and should use bike lanes where available, but they may also take the lane if it's unsafe to ride on the side of the road.

 FAQs Related to Bicycle Accidents

-Yes, Colorado adheres to a modified comparative negligence rule, which indicates you can still recover damages if you are less than 50% at fault.
+Yes, Colorado follows a modified comparative negligence rule, which means you can still recover damages if you are less than 50% at fault.

-Colorado's statute of limitations for bicycle accidents and other personal injury cases is generally three years from the accident date.
+Colorado's statute of limitations for bicycle accidents and other personal injury cases is generally 3 years from the date of the accident.

 While not required, having an experienced attorney can help you get maximum compensation and navigate the legal complexities of your case.